top of page

 Please read this page carefully before participating.

-The Grand River Water Walk will take place September 21 to 27, 2025 in leap-frog fashion.
-Cars will be used along the route to help support the walkers.
-Each day, the walk begins before 4:00 a.m. with an opening ceremony.
-Once the walking begins, a copper pail of water and "Little Boy" eagle feather staff are carried by a pair of core walkers for approximately 300 to 500 metres.
-Once they reach this distance, they pass the pail and staff to another pair of walkers (who are waiting by a car), then drive the waiting vehicle ahead and wait for their turn to carry the pail and staff again.
-In this fashion, the water and walkers flow continuously.
-At the end of each day, there is a "touchdown" ceremony.
+The All Nations Grand River Water Walk will take place September 20 to 25, 2026 in leap-frog fashion.
+Each day, the walk begins before sunrise with an opening ceremony.
+Once the walking begins, the copper pail and "Little Boy" eagle staff are carried by one pair of core walkers for 300 to 500 metres and then passed to the next pair of walkers.
+In this fashion, the water and walkers flow continuously until touchdown, when there is a ceremony and sharing circle.

-CORE WALKERS made a commitment to the walk earlier this year.
+CORE WALKERS make a commitment to walk the entire duration (five days).
 Their food and accommodations are provided so that they can focus their attention on the many days of the ceremony.
 The core walkers carry the pail and staff during the water walk.

 Respect the Water Walk's Anishinaabe protocols:

-• Long skirts or pants and shirts with sleeves are worn during the water walk.
+• We encourage ceremonial attire.
+Long skirts or pants and shirts with sleeves are worn during the walk.

 • Drugs and alcohol are not permitted.